SeanLynch1/Procedural-Generation/README.md

 The individual Rotation of each block, the spacing between each block, the activity of each block and the rotation of all the towers of once are all controlled by buttons.
 Each block individual rotates around a random axis basde on a toggle in the HUD, when the toggle is set to false it's rotation is reset to it's original rotation.
 The spacing is denoted by assigning the spacing of each block to the value of the spacing slider.
 The activity of each block is denoted by the index of each block in a list relative to the value on it's relative slider.
-If the index is greater than the value of the slider it will be set to true, otherwise it will be set to false.
+If the index is greater than the value of the slider it will be set to false, otherwise it will be set to true.
 THe rotation of the towers is determined by 3 button clicks and they rotate around their parent's starting position.
 These three buttons rotate the towers right around the parents position, left around it, and stop the rotation all together.

 Here is how the spacing between each block works, it's function is called in Update: